Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 This article may contain affiliate links and at no additional cost to you, we earn a commission if you make a purchase.
 Also, as an Amazon Associate, we earn from qualifying purchases.
 For full information, please see our disclaimer.

 Are you excited about Christmas?
-Because I am for sure!
-It is December, and the most festive time of the year is here.
+Because I am, for sure!
+It is December, the most festive time of the year.
 Everywhere is beautifully decorated for Christmas, and this lovely atmosphere brings us more joy and impatience for the coming holidays.
-Everyone is going home to spend the holidays with their beloved ones.
-Most Christmas celebrations in Bulgaria (as everywhere) usually happen around the table, when family and close friends gather together.
-Food is the cornerstone of Bulgarian holidays, but nowadays, the dinner table varies significantly from family to family.
-Below, I will guide you to the most popular traditional Bulgarian dishes for the Christmas Eve Dinner Celebration – the more traditional and religious part of Christmas.
-If you want to experiment in the kitchen, I have also prepared a few recipes for some of my favorite traditional Bulgarian dishes.
+Everyone is going home to spend the holidays with their loved ones.
+Most Christmas celebrations in Bulgaria (as everywhere) usually happen around the table, where family and close friends gather.
+Food is the cornerstone of the Bulgarian Christmas holidays, but nowadays, the Christmas Eve dinner varies significantly from family to family.
+Below, I will guide you to the most famous traditional Bulgarian dishes for the Christmas Eve Dinner Celebration – the more traditional and religious part of Christmas.
 Let’s take a look at the kitchen now!

-We celebrate Christmas on 25th December in Bulgaria, differently from most Orthodox Christians.
-This is because we use the Gregorian calendar, while many Orthodox countries in Eastern Europe use the old Julian Calendar and celebrate Christmas on 7th January.
+We celebrate Christmas on 25th December in Bulgaria, unlike most Orthodox Christians.
+We use the Gregorian calendar, while many Orthodox countries in Eastern Europe use the old Julian Calendar and celebrate Christmas on 7th January.

 For some Bulgarians, the preparations for Christmas start with Advent, which lasts 40 days in the Orthodox Church and begins on 15th November.
 According to tradition, you should fast the whole day on 24th December if you are not so religious and haven’t fasted for the 40 days before.
-Christmas Eve (24.12-Budni Vecher) is an important day, and the main Christmas meal is eaten in the evening.
+Christmas Eve (24.12-Budni Vecher, Бъдни вечер) is an important day, and we have the main Christmas meal in the evening.
 It is usually a rich vegan table with different dishes that have to be an odd number.
-The traditional Bulgarian dinner on Christmas Eve contains at least seven dishes.
-We prepare 9, 11, or in some parts of the country 12 because of the twelve months of the year.
+The traditional Bulgarian dinner on Christmas Eve contains at least 7 traditional Bulgarian dishes.
+We prepare 9, 11, or, in some parts of the country, 12 because of the twelve months of the year.
 It encourages abundance in the coming year.
 We also put foods that swell – to increase the luck of those sitting around the table (beans, corn, wheat, and others.)

 Family gathering for Christmas